-Environmental Risks The Detroit refinery's air violations include nuisance odors, failing to continuously monitor the flare system, exceeding visible emission limits of particulate matter.
-The Detroit refinery signed consent order in January 2021 with the state of Michigan to address long-stemming environmental problems, including more than \$500,000 for community projects (mostly for an air filtration system in a nearby school, and nearly \$40,000 for air monitoring and increased data reporting) in the 48271 zip code and paying the state of Michigan more than \$80,000 in fines.\V Risks to Investors and Cost to the Company Costs to Marathon Petroleum Corporation - Transition risks faced by Marathon include policy and legal risks, including reporting obligations and more intensive regulatory oversight.
+The Detroit refinery's air violations include nuisance odors, failing to continuously monitor the flare system, exceeding visible emission limits of particulate matter.

+The Detroit refinery signed consent order in January 2021 with the state of Michigan to address long-stemming environmental problems, including more than \$500,000 for community projects (mostly for an air filtration system in a nearby school, and nearly \$40,000 for air monitoring and increased data reporting) in the 48271 zip code and paying the state of Michigan more than \$80,000 in fines.

+Risks Facing Marathon Petroleum Corporation

+- Transition risks faced by Marathon include policy and legal risks, including reporting obligations and more intensive regulatory oversight.
 The implementation of the Paris agreements and the emergence of electric automobiles will gradually make the oil industry obsolete, leaving the potential for stranded assets in outdated oil infrastructure.
 Consumer preferences and public opinion are gradually turning away from internal combustion engines.
-Marathon's Detroit refinery sources Canadian tar sands oil via Southern Lights Pipeline (Line 13) from Edmonton to Duluth and then via Enbridge's Line 5.xvi The final transition risk is reputation.
+Marathon's Detroit refinery sources Canadian tar sands oil via Southern Lights Pipeline (Line 13) from Edmonton to Duluth and then via Enbridge's Line 5.
+The final transition risk is reputation.
 Marathon's is tarred by its violations of the Clean Air Act and its contributions to the creation of one of Michigan's top ten environmental justice hotspots. - Costs in fines for pollution at Marathon's Detroit refinery are trivial in the context of the economic throughput of this refinery.
 At full operation, the refinery produces 140,000 barrels per day, or 51,100,000 barrels per year.
-Each barrel produces somewhere between 400-560 kg CO2e, depending upon the oil.xvii The refinery processes 80,000 barrels of Canadian Crude a day (@57 percent of its output).
+Each barrel produces somewhere between 400-560 kg CO2e, depending upon the oil.
+The refinery processes 80,000 barrels of Canadian Crude a day (at 57 percent of its output).
 If on average, each barrel of oil refined produced 500 kg CO2e, and the refinery produced 51,100,000 barrels annually, the refinery would produce 25,550,000 mtC02e annually.
-In 2016 the EPA calculated the social costs of mtC02e at between \$12 and \$123 for 2020.xviii Selecting a conservative estimate of \$42 in 2007 dollars per mtC02e yields a social cost of billions of dollars a year.xix Risks to Investors Marathon should disclose the social costs of carbon (SCC) emitted from its Detroit Refinery.
-The social cost of carbon estimates the total economic harm associated with emitting one additional ton of carbon dioxide pollution into the atmosphere.
-In a 2016 ruling the Federal Court of Appeals for the Seventh Circuit affirmed the use of the SCC by the US Department of Energy, and upheld the choices made by the Federal government in calculating the SCC estimate as reasonable and appropriate, despite limitations in the estimates.
+In 2016 the EPA calculated the social costs of mtC02e at between \$12 and \$123 for 2020.
+Selecting a conservative estimate of \$42 in 2007 dollars per mtC02e yields a social cost of billions of dollars a year.